-CANVAS Instructional materials including links to textbook and OPTIMATH will be located on the Canvas website for this course.

-Find due dates and important course events in the calendar section.
+CANVAS Instructional materials including links to textbook are located on the Canvas website for this course.
+Due dates and important course events are listed in the calendar.

-Getting HELP There are free resources available for extra help.
-If you have questions, please get help!

-There are many options, first and foremost is signing up for Math Lab, which gives you access to the walk-in math assistance center located in the back of the Learning Resource Center.
-You must sign-up for Math 276L: Math Tutoring Lab.

-Math Lab is a "class", so log-in to WebAdvisor and register for the 1-unit or 0.5-unit section.
+Getting HELP If you have difficulties, please get help!
+First and foremost is signing up for Math Lab, which gives you access to the walk-in math assistance center located in the back of the Learning Resource Center.
+You must sign-up for Math 276L or Math 376L Math Lab is a "class", so you can log-in to WebAdvisor and register for the 1-unit or 0.5-unit section.

-To receive the 1 unit of "credit" you must log 45 hours of documented attendance by the end of the semester (only 22.5 hours for 1/2-unit).
-This means you need to go to the Math Lab for at least 45 hours over the 15-week semester (final exam week is not counted).
+To receive the 1 unit of "credit" you must log 45 hours of documented attendance by the end of the semester which is about 3 hours a week.
+To receive 0.5 unit credit, attend math lab for 22.5 hours over the semester).
 You can sign up for 0.5 -unit and change to 1-unit later if you choose to.

 For math lab, you will sign a contract and complete a survey on study skills to get the credit for Math Lab.
 It is a Credit/No Credit course, i.e., so completing the requirements will give the math credit, but there is no grade for Math Lab.
+If you don't complete the hours, you just don't get the credit.

-Math 252: This is a non-credit alternate version of Math Lab.
+As an alternative, there is also Math 252.
+This is a non-credit alternate version of Math Lab.
 You get the same drop-in tutoring help as Math 52, with the same hours, but this is -0- units and there is no time requirement.